Article_Banner_The_Role_of_Fungi_in_Sustainable_Food_Production.webp

 Fungi in Sustainable Food Production

 Fungi are not just fun to forage and delicious to eat, they can also be useful for food manufacturers looking to make the food system more sustainable.
-Here’s how fungi are leading the change towards more sustainable agriculture and food production.
+Discover how fungi can transform our food systems for the better.

 Fungi: what are they?

-Fungi used to be considered ‘imperfect plants’, however, we now know that they are neither plants nor animals.
+Fungi used to be considered ‘imperfect plants’.
+However, we now know that they are neither plants nor animals.
 Instead, fungi exist as an entirely separate kingdom of life.
-They do not derive energy from photosynthesis, like most plants, but instead digest organic matter externally, before absorbing it into their mycelium, an underground network of filaments.1 While the words ‘fungi’ and ‘mushrooms’ are often used interchangeably, mushrooms are in fact the overground part of some fungi.
-Also called the fruiting body, the mushroom is generally developed as a way for the fungi to disseminate spores - as well as being delicious food.
-They have long been a favoured ingredient amongst various global communities, chefs and food companies for their ability to mirror hearty texture and umami flavour of meat.
+They do not derive energy from photosynthesis, like most plants, but instead digest organic matter externally before absorbing it into their mycelium, an underground network of filaments.1 While the words ‘fungi’ and ‘mushrooms’ are often used interchangeably, mushrooms are, in fact, the overground part of some fungi.
+Also called the fruiting body, the mushroom is generally how fungi disseminate spores to reproduce - as well as being delicious to eat.
+They have long been a favoured ingredient amongst various global communities, chefs and food companies for their hearty texture and umami, meat-like flavour.

 Fungi are an extremely diverse group of organisms - both in the number of species and the shapes and sizes they form.
-While just 120,000 species have been identified and described, there are an estimated 2.2 - 3.8 million species of fungi that range from microscopic yeasts and moulds to the one of the largest organisms on Earth – the honey mushroom, found in Oregon, which stretches for 10 square kilometres or the size of 1,665 football fields.2,4 They can even survive in space despite extreme conditions and are capable of growing on a wide range of surfaces.3
+While just 120,000 species have been identified and described, there are an estimated 2.2 - 3.8 million species of fungi that range from microscopic yeasts and moulds to one of the largest organisms on Earth – the honey mushroom, found in Oregon, which stretches for 10 square kilometres or the size of 1,665 football fields.2,4 They can even survive in space despite extreme conditions and can grow on a wide range of surfaces.3

-The Armillaria Ostoyae honey fungus, growing in the Malheur National Forest of Oregon, USA, is one of the largest and oldest living organism in the world.
+The Armillaria Ostoyae honey fungus, growing in the Malheur National Forest of Oregon, USA, is one of the largest and oldest living organisms in the world.
 (DeAgostini/Getty)

 When did people start eating mushrooms?

-Fungi have been consumed all over the world for a millennia.
-Ancient Romans considered them as “food of the Gods”, Greeks and Vikings used them as a booster before war campaigns, while Indigenous American tribes consumed mushrooms in ceremonial and spiritual rituals.5
+Fungi have been consumed all over the world for millennia.
+Ancient Romans considered them “food of the Gods”, Greeks and Vikings used them as a booster before war campaigns, while many Indigenous American Peoples consume mushrooms in ceremonial and spiritual rituals.5

-Archeological evidence from Austria suggests that the first blue cheeses were already consumed back in the Iron Age in Europe.7 It’s the mould, Penicillium roqueforti, that degrades fats and proteins in milk, creating the distinct blue veins, flavour and smell we all love… or hate.
+Archaeological evidence from Austria suggests that the first blue cheeses were already consumed in Europe during the Iron Age.7 It’s the mould, Penicillium roqueforti, that degrades fats and proteins in milk, creating the distinct blue veins, flavour and smell we all love… or hate.
 Today, fungi still play a key role in Meju and Soy Sauce fermentation by breaking down soybean macromolecules into smaller nutrients.
-For example, in Korean cuisine, traditional Meju is a fermented soybean starting material that is used to make products such as doenjang (soybean paste) and ganjang (soy sauce).
+For example, in Korean cuisine, traditional Meju is a fermented soybean starting material used to make products such as doenjang (soybean paste) and ganjang (soy sauce).
 It is naturally fermented by bacteria, yeasts, and fungi.29,30

-A sake brew master treats steamed rice with a mold called 'koji' in preparation for brewing sake in Himeji, Japan.
+A sake brew master treats steamed rice with a mould called 'koji' in preparation for brewing sake in Himeji, Japan.
 (Buddhika Weerasinghe/Getty)

 How are fungi cultivated?

 Large-scale mushroom cultivation started in the 17th century in France with white button mushrooms.
-It is still the most widely consumed variety in Europe, but shiitake (Lentinuda edodes) is the world's leading cultivated edible mushroom species representing about 1/5 of the world's supply.8 It is especially popular in Japan and China, praised not only for its taste but also for antioxidant and anti-inflammatory properties.9
+It is still the most widely consumed variety in Europe, but shiitake (Lentinuda edodes) is the world's leading cultivated edible mushroom species, representing about 1/5 of global supply.8 It is especially popular in Japan and China, praised not only for its taste but also for its antioxidant and anti-inflammatory properties.9

-Fungi can be cultivated on a wide variety of surfaces that includes wheat, rice or cotton straw, corncobs, sugarcane, bagasse, coffee and tea leaves, banana skins, potato starch, and even sawdust, paper, and cardboard.10 In addition to degrading and upcycling waste and sidestreams, growing mushrooms on them can provide valuable food and feed.11,12 A good example of this is the lavender fields in the Mediterranean region that are used to produce essential oils.
+Fungi can be cultivated on a wide variety of surfaces, including wheat, rice or cotton straw, corncobs, sugarcane, bagasse, coffee and tea leaves, banana skins, potato starch, and even sawdust, paper, and cardboard.10 In addition to degrading and upcycling waste and sidestreams, growing mushrooms on them can provide valuable food and feed.11,12 A good example is the lavender fields in the Mediterranean region that are used to produce essential oils.
 Traditionally, leftover straw was considered agricultural waste with little value, often burned.
-Nevertheless, research has shown that it can be used as a substrate both for white-rot fungi that produce valuable enzymes and for oyster mushrooms that can be harvested commercially.13 Although mushroom growth rates are slower than using barley straw, the mushrooms contain compounds that have antioxidant and pharmaceutical properties.14 Fungi can also be used to turn food waste, such as stale bread and apple pomace, into vegan foods high in protein, linolenic acid, and vitamin D.15,16
+Nevertheless, research has shown that it can be used as a substrate for white-rot fungi that produce valuable enzymes and for oyster mushrooms that can be harvested commercially.13 Although mushroom growth rates are slower than when using barley straw, the mushrooms contain compounds with antioxidant and pharmaceutical properties.14 Fungi can also be used to turn food waste, such as stale bread and apple pomace, into vegan foods high in protein, linolenic acid, and vitamin D.15,16

 You can even try cultivating oyster mushrooms yourself, without any sophisticated equipment, using just toilet paper.17